nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### 3.1.2 Design Considerations
 **Aspect: Setting deadline as optional input**

-* **Alternative 1 (current choice):** Deadline is optional.
+* **Alternative 1 (current choice):** Deadline is optional
   * Pros: Increase convenience for users, as they will have to key in one less input.
 Not all tasks may have a set deadline.
-  * Cons: Users may be lazy to key in specific deadlines as it is optional
+  * Cons: Users may be lazy to key in specific deadlines as it is optional.

 * **Alternative 2:** Make deadline compulsory
   * Pros: Easier to implement
-  * Cons: Inconveniences users, as they have to key in one more input to create a task, especially if there is no set deadline for the task and they have to create a dummy deadline just to create a task.
+  * Cons: Inconveniences users, as they have to key in one more input to create a task, especially if there is no set deadline for the task.
+This would mean that they have to create a dummy deadline just to create a task.

 #### 3.1.3 Constraints:
 **Title must be unique:**
 We felt that the title should be unique as it improves organisation and visual clarity for the user.
-By mandating unique titles, we encourage users to be specific in the title(purpose) of the task (e.g. they will set title as "Complete slides for Mr X" rather than "Complete Slides"), which will benefit them greatly, as they will be able to clearly distinguish the purpose of each task just by looking at the title.
+By mandating unique titles, we encourage users to be specific in the title (purpose) of the task (e.g. they will set title as "Complete slides for Mr X" rather than "Complete Slides"), which will benefit them greatly, as they will be able to clearly distinguish the purpose of each task just by looking at the title.
 Suppose that the title was not unique.
 Users might have many tasks with the same title, which would impair their ability